-Drug abuse is when an individual uses drugs in unhealthy ways, such as using more than their prescription, using someone else’s prescription, or using prescription or illicit drugs to self-medicate against stress, anxiety, and/or depression.
+Substance abuse occurs when an individual uses drugs in unhealthy ways.
+This can include using more medication than prescribed.
+It may also include using someone else’s prescription.
+Some individuals may be abusing drugs in the form of using medications or illicit drugs in an effort to self-medicate against stress, anxiety, or depression.

-Substance abuse knows no economic, social, or gender limitations.
-In short, anyone can abuse drugs.
-However, some groups are more at risk, including:
+Substance abuse often coincides with mental disorders.
+Addiction knows no economic, social, or gender limitations.
+Anyone can abuse drugs.
+However, some groups are more at risk.

 - Seniors (aged 65+)